| | |

 Instructions

-1. Add the warm milk and stir in the yeast and sugar to the bowl of a stand mixer fitted with a dough hook.
-If using active dry yeast, let this sit for 5-10 minutes until foamy.
+• Add the warm milk to the bowl of a stand mixer fitted with a dough hook, then stir in the yeast and sugar.
+If using active dried yeast, let it sit for 5 to 10 minutes until foamy.

-2. Add the eggs, flour, and salt to the milk mixture.
-Turn the mixer on low speed or use your hands to combine until it forms a sticky, thick dough.
-Mix this dough for around 2 minutes to begin developing the gluten.
+• Add the eggs, flour, vanilla, and salt to the milk mixture.
+Turn the mixer on low speed, or use your hands, to combine into a thick dough.
+The dough will feel quite thick and stiff at this stage, that's normal, it'll loosen as you add the butter.
+Mix for around 2 minutes to start developing the gluten.

-3. Add the room-temperature butter.
-Turn the mixer on medium speed until the sticky dough strengthens and comes together.
-In the mixer, it should pull away cleanly from the sides of the bowl.
-Mix the dough for at least 10 minutes for the best gluten development.
+• Add the room-temperature butter.
+Turn the mixer to medium speed until the dough strengthens and comes together.
+It should pull away cleanly from the sides of the bowl.
+Mix for at least 10 minutes for the best gluten development.
 The dough should feel smooth, soft, and strong.

-4. Shape the dough into a ball and place it into a lightly greased large bowl.
-Cover the bowl with plastic wrap and let it proof in a warm spot until doubled in size.
-You can also proof the dough in the refrigerator overnight for extra flavor.
+• Shape the dough into a ball and place in a lightly greased large bowl.
+Cover and proof in a warm spot until doubled in size.
+You can also proof the dough in the fridge overnight for a deeper flavour.

-1. In a medium saucepan, heat the milk until it is just at a simmer - don't let it boil.
+• In a medium saucepan, heat the milk until it’s just at a simmer, but don’t let it boil.

-2. While the milk is warming, add the egg yolks, sugar, salt, vanilla, and cornstarch in a separate bowl until smooth
+• While the milk is warming, whisk together the egg yolks, sugar, salt, vanilla, and cornstarch in a separate heatproof bowl until smooth.

-3. Place the bowl on a dampened kitchen towel to prevent slipping.
-Add the hot milk mixture to the egg mixture in a steady stream while whisking.
+• Place the bowl on a dampened tea towel to stop it slipping.
+Pour the hot milk into the egg mixture in a steady stream, whisking constantly.

-4. Return the combined mixture to the saucepan over medium heat, whisking constantly until it bubbles.
+• Return the combined mixture to the saucepan over medium heat, whisking constantly until it bubbles.
 Once it starts bubbling, it will begin to thicken.
-Keep it at a bubble don't stop whisking for 1 minute.
+Keep it at a bubble, and don’t stop whisking, for 1 minute.

-5. Take it off the heat and whisk in the butter until thoroughly combined.
+• Take it off the heat and whisk through the butter until combined.
 Pour the hot pastry cream into a clean bowl.
-If you want an extra silky smooth texture, you can push it through a fine mesh sieve first
+If you’d like an extra silky smooth texture, push it through a fine mesh sieve first.

-6. Lay a piece of plastic wrap directly onto the surface of the custard to avoid a skin forming.
-Let it come to room temperature, then chill it in the refrigerator until completely cold.
+• Lay a piece of plastic wrap directly onto the surface of the custard to stop a skin forming.
+Let it come to room temperature, then chill in the fridge until completely cold.
+The pastry cream can be made up to 2 days in advance.

 Shaping and frying

-1. Punch down the dough and pull it from the bowl onto a lightly floured surface.
-If it is refrigerated, it will be stiff.
-Form it into a mound and lightly flour the top.
-Then roll it into a ½ inch/ 1.3cm thick rectangle.
+• Gently deflate the dough and turn it out onto a lightly floured surface.
+If it’s been refrigerated it will be stiff.
+Form it into a mound, lightly flour the top, then roll into a 1.3cm (½ inch) thick rectangle.

-4. Let the donuts rest for 30-60 minutes until they are puffy.
-If drying out, lightly brush the tops with a bit of water.
-Use kitchen scissors to cut around each donut on the parchment paper so each donut sits on its piece.
+• Let the doughnuts rest for 30 to 60 minutes, until they’re puffy.
+If they look like they’re drying out, lightly brush the tops with water.
+Use kitchen scissors to cut around each doughnut on the baking paper so each one sits on its own piece.

-5. When nearly ready to fry, pour the frying oil into a deep fryer or a deep pot and heat it to around 340°F / 171°C - 347°F / 175°C. Fill a shallow bowl with caster sugar.
+• When nearly ready to fry, pour the oil into a deep fryer or deep pot and heat to 170°C / 340°F. Fill a shallow bowl with the coating sugar.

-6. Carefully drop 1-2 donuts into the oil and remove the parchment paper with tongs.
-Fry the donuts for 2 minutes on one side, flip them, and fry for 2 minutes on the other.
+• Carefully drop 2 to 3 doughnuts into the oil and remove the baking paper with tongs.
+Fry for 2 minutes until deep golden brown, flip, and fry for another 2 minutes.

 Filling

-1. Give the cold custard a whisk to loosen it up, then spoon it into a piping bag with a round tip.
-Insert the tip of a small knife into the sides of the cooled doughnuts to make a hole for the filling.
-Pipe the custard through the hole into each donut.
+• Give the cold custard a whisk to loosen it up, then spoon it into a piping bag with a round tip.
+Insert the tip of a small knife into the side of each cooled doughnut to make a hole for the filling.
+Pipe the custard through the hole into each doughnut.

 Notes